 The Delek Logistics GP, LLC 2012 Long-Term Incentive Plan (the "LTIP") was adopted by the Delek Logistics GP, LLC board of directors in connection with the completion of our initial public offering in November 2012.
-The LTIP is administered by the Conflicts Committee of the board of directors of our general partner.
-Equity-based compensation expense is included in general and administrative expenses in the accompanying consolidated statements of income and comprehensive income and is immaterial for the years ended December 31, 2019, 2018 and 2017.
+The LTIP is administered by the Conflicts Committee of the board of directors.
+Equity-based compensation expense is included in general and administrative expenses in the accompanying consolidated statements of income and comprehensive income and is immaterial for the years ended December 31, 2020, 2019 and 2018.
 See Note 2 for additional information on terms and measurement considerations.